-I initially tried to keep this article as short as possible, but I quickly realised that there is no easy answer to the question of “Which Countries Were In The Soviet Union?”.
+I initially tried to keep this article as short as possible, but I quickly realised that there is no easy answer “Which Countries Were In The Soviet Union?”.
 Reason being is that there were so many regions that either no longer exist or have been combined and/or split into other regions that there is no simple answer.
 I feel that you have to understand at least the basics on which countries/regions/leaders were involved to be able to understand the answer to the question, so, dear reader, I hope my summary of what was one of humanity’s most twisted and tragic series of events helps you to find the answer.

 What Is The USSR/Soviet Union?